ibm-cloud-docs/EventStreams/enabling_kafka_quotas.md

 # Setting Kafka quotas
 {: #enabling_kafka_quotas}

 Kafka quotas enforce limits on produce and fetch requests to control the broker resources used by clients.
-Using quotas, administrators can throttle client access to the brokers by imposing network bandwidth or data limits, or both.
+Kafka quotas enable an administrator to enforce limits on the network throughput that can be consumed by individual producer and consumer applications.

 ## About Kafka quotas
 {: intro_kafka_quotas}

-It is possible for a consumer to consume extremely fast and thus to monopolize broker resources and cause network saturation.
-It is also possible for a producer to push significantly large amounts of data, thus causing memory pressure and large IO on broker instances.
+If left unconstrained, it is possible for a small number of consumers or producers to monopolize the available network throughput for your service instance.

 Kafka brokers support quotas that enforce rate limits to prevent clients saturating the network or monopolizing broker resources.
 For more information, see the
 [Apache Kafka documentation](https://kafka.apache.org/documentation/#design_quotas).